panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 The following lessons were learned:

-- Any mechanism that requires a router to maintain per-flow state is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.
+- Any mechanism that requires every onpath router to maintain per-flow state is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.
 - Any mechanism that requires an operator to upgrade all of its routers is not likely to succeed, unless the additional cost for offering the feature can be recovered from the user.

 In environments where IntServ has been deployed, trust relationships with endpoints are very different from trust relationships on the Internet itself, and there are often clearly-defined hierarchies in Service Level Agreements (SLAs), and well-defined transport flows operating with pre-determined capacity and latency requirements over paths where capacity or other attributes are constrained.

 IntServ was never widely deployed to manage capacity across the Internet.
-However, the technology that it produced was deployed for reasons other than bandwidth management.
+However, the technique that it produced was deployed for reasons other than bandwidth management.
 RSVP is widely deployed as an MPLS signaling mechanism.
 BGP reuses the RSVP concept of Filter Specs to distribute firewall filters, although they are called Flow Spec Component Types in BGP {{RFC5575}}.

 ## Quick-Start TCP {#Quick-Start}

 The suggested references for Quick-Start TCP are:

-- RFC 4782 Quick-Start for TCP and IP {{RFC4782}}
+- Quick-Start for TCP and IP {{RFC4782}}
 - Determining an appropriate initial sending rate over an underutilized network path {{SAF07}}
 - Fast Startup Internet Congestion Control for Broadband Interactive Applications {{Sch11}}
 - Using Quick-Start to enhance TCP-friendly rate control performance in bidirectional satellite networks {{QS-SAT}}